 Sometimes plans change and you are forced to cancel a flight that you had been looking forward to for months.
 If you’ve ever been in a position where you needed to cancel a flight, you know the process can be both expensive and complicated.

-If you happened to book your flight with Delta Airlines and need to cancel, you’re in the right place!
-Here’s all the information you need to navigate their cancellation policy and determine what policies apply to your situation.
+If you happened to book your flight with Delta Air Lines and need to cancel, you’re in the right place!
+Here’s all the information you need to navigate its 2021 cancellation policy and determine what policies apply to your situation.

 Delta’s Cancellation Policy: Flights Paid With Cash or Points